sduclassroom/examaker/RHSA2/CH14/q14_qmb.md

-Choose the command which is adds port `8080/TCP` to the permanent configuration for the `public` zone.
+Choose the command which adds port `8080/TCP` to the permanent configuration for the `public` zone.

 * `firewall-cmd --zone=public --add-port 8080/tcp`
 * `sudo firewall --permanent --zone=public --add-port<8080/tcp>`